 We have seen how to recover lost or forgotten Windows passwords using Windows built-in tools like Password Hint and the Reset Disk or with other free password recovery tools.
 We have also seen how to reset your Windows password, if your computer is on a domain or if it is a workgroup.

 Today we will see, how to use another tool to reset your Password.

-I have been using a very small freeware utility called Offline Password & Registry Editor to reset a users password to give them/me access to their account.
-As long as the computer can be booted by either CD or USB this small utility is priceless.
+I have been using a freeware utility called Offline NT Password & Registry Editor to reset a user’s password to give them access to their account.
+As long as the computer can be booted from either CD or USB, this small utility is priceless.

-NOTE: All instances where I have used this utility, I have notified someone and let them know before hand.
+All instances where I have verified that the computer indeed belonged to the user who had forgotten his password and had notified someone and let them know before hand.
 I would never recommend using this on someone’s computer without their knowledge, EVER!

 Windows Password Recovery